lasp-lang/partisan/doc_extras/migrating_v5_to_v6.md

 is now a compatibility shim over the push feed, running your callback asynchronously in its own caller-linked process.
 Prefer `partisan_membership`.

+### Three macros are gone from `partisan.hrl`

+`?PLUMTREE_OUTSTANDING`, `?GOSSIP_FANOUT` and `?GOSSIP_GC_MIN_SIZE` have been
+removed from the public header.
+Nothing in Partisan referenced them — two were annotated "not used?" and the third named a registered process that has not existed since broadcast moved to per-group naming.

+**Action:** only if your code includes `partisan/include/partisan.hrl` *and* references one of the three, in which case it will now fail to compile.
+There is no replacement: define your own constant. `?FANOUT` is unaffected — it is the default for the `fanout` option and stays.

 ## Rolling upgrades

 Two subsystems change the inter-node protocol, so a cluster running mixed v5 and